open-eid/SiVa/README.md

 SiVa project compiles **2 fat executable JAR** files that You can run after successfully building the project by issuing below command:

-**Starting the SiVa REST and SOAP webservice.
+**Starting the SiVa REST webservice.
 NB!
 X.X.X denotes the version you are running.**

 ```bash
 java -jar siva-parent/siva-webapp/target/siva-webapp-X.X.X-exec.jar